 Reproductive rights, embracing certain human rights that are already recognised in our laws and in international human rights documents and other consensus documents, have emerged as a separate area of concern requiring attention that encompasses a number of issues.
-These include: HIV/AIDS infected individual's rights to informed choice and services; and, medical protocols regarding spouse consent and confidentiality.
-Furthermore, there is need to review the Poisons Act with a view to facilitating the provision of oral contraceptives by CBD agents.
+These include: the right of a married couple to receive adequate information about family planning and determine responsibly and freely the number of children they should have and how to space them.
+They also include the right of HIV/AIDS infected individuals to receive health care and not to be discriminated against because of their state and the right of the spouse or partner to know that their consort is infected.
+In addition, reproductive rights embrace the medical protocols regarding spousal consent and confidentiality.